AzSamand

 AzSamand was an automobile factory belonging to Evsen Group Company located in Şamaxı, Azerbaijan.

 History

 The project opened in October 2005, with the support of the Government of Azerbaijan.
 The automobiles branded "Aziz" have the "AzSamand" label.
 AzSamand works with Iran Khodro and also was planning to produce cars with diesel engines.
 In May 2010, both groups submitted designs for the engine.

+The factory closed in 2010, having produced 1,500 Samand cars over four years.